Note: This blog is updated every Friday morning

 This timeline focuses on Scotland’s response to the Coronavirus (COVID-19) pandemic and includes all major developments.
 Each entry includes a link to further information and/or relevant official reports, policies and guidance.

-If you are looking for a list of the key milestones in the first year of the pandemic, we have produced a blog to summarise key dates.
+Key milestones have been marked on the timeline.
+If you are looking for a summary list of the key events in the first year of the pandemic, we have produced a separate blog to summarise key dates.

 If you would like to see the most recent entry, please go straight to the end of the timeline.